The FA v Daniel Podence - Spitting in the Wind

 The Regulatory Commission was correct in its criticism of the FA in not wording the charge against DP widely enough to encompass conduct that amounts to “attempting to spit”, “pretending to spit” or similar, and bringing the same within the meaning of, for example, FA Rule E3.1 as conduct that is ‘improper or brings the game into disrepute or use any one, or a combination of, violent conduct, serious foul play, threatening, abusive, indecent or insulting words or behaviour’.

-The decision provides a helpful reminder – for the FA and Participants – to carefully consider the wording of the charge against a Participant, and the significance of consistency in evidence when a Regulatory Commissions makes findings of fact.
+The decision provides a helpful reminder – for the FA and Participants – to carefully consider the wording of the charge against a Participant, and the significance of consistency in evidence when a Regulatory Commission makes findings of fact.

 Footnotes